Written by: Alex Popa

 This is called a man-in-the-middle attack.

 Your DNS or Domain Name System carries your IP signature.
 It’s just like a phone book that lists your real identity, your credentials and confidential data that make up your online persona.

 The DNS is responsible for the identification of all the computers, services, websites or pretty any other resource on the web.

-Every bit of information can be stolen at that moment, even your banking information, all your credentials you ever used, and other confidential data.
-I’m not entirely sure about your virginity as well.
-Depends where you end up.
-It might be your virginity too.
+Every bit of information can be stolen at that moment, even your banking information, all your credentials you use, and other confidential data.

 What’s more, this man-in-the-middle attack will spread its influence on the SSL and HTTPS security protocols.
 So, checking to see if a website is secure is actually useless because the virus can cut through this screening like hot knife cuts through butter.

 One of the most probable causes of this infection is that many people don’t change their router’s default password.
-The factory credentials are very weak and are actually not intended to be used, merely to act as a temporary form of protection until you change them.
+The factory credentials are very weak and are actually not intended to be used, merely to act as a default login access.

-Solving this problem takes a bit of time but it’s nothing overly-complicated, and you can do this while sipping on the morning coffee or doing the morning jerk-off, whatever wakes you up better.
+Solving this problem takes a bit of time but it’s nothing overly-complicated, and you can do this while sipping on the morning coffee.

 Netgear routers have a few differences in terms of settings but the changes essentially remain the same.
 This is what you have to do: